Introduction

 The chemical mystery surrounding the nature of the Swan bands has been solved now for well over 80 years.
 All arguments to the contrary are finally at rest.

-Amazingly though, what is still very much a subject of discussion, even in these so-called modern times, is the exact nature of the chemical bonds that hold the two carbon atoms together in this rather strange diatomic molecule.
+Fascinatingly though, what is still very much a subject of discussion and research, even in today’s modern times, is the exact nature of the chemical bonds that hold the two carbon atoms together in this rather strange diatomic molecule.

-But that would be a whole new topic that would require several chapters to do it justice.
+But that would be a whole new topic of discussion that could require several chapters to do it justice.
 Or even a whole book!

 References